 Bertha Kiley died in November of 1950.
 John Kiley died in June of 1952.

-Dr. Meltzer was an ear, nose, and throat specialists, and a professor at Tufts College Medical School.
+On July 10, 1953, 285 Commonwealth was purchased from John Kiley’s estate by Dr. Philip E. Meltzer.
+He was an ear, nose, and throat specialist, and a professor at Tufts College Medical School.

-In September of 1953, he filed for (and subsequently received) permission to convert the property into a single-family residence for himself on the fourth and fifth floors, and medical offices on the lower floors.
+In September of 1953, Dr. Meltzer filed for (and subsequently received) permission to convert the property into a single-family residence on the fourth and fifth floors, and medical offices on the lower floors.
+He and his wife, Elizabeth (Betty) (Corcoran) Meltzer, subsequently lived in the residential unit.
+They previously had lived in Brookline.

-In April of 1981, they converted the property into two condominium units, the 285 Commonwealth Avenue Condominium.
+On April 30, 1981, they converted the property into two condominium units, the 285 Commonwealth Avenue Condominium.

 285 Commonwealth (Demolished)

-When it was built in 1903-1904, 285 Commonwealth replaced a house built in 1881-1882 by Keening and Fellows, builders (no architect is identified on the original building permit application) for real estate dealer Henry Whitwell, for speculative sale.
-He is shown as the owner on the original building permit application, dated September 28, 1881, and on the 1883 Bromley map.
+The original house at 285 Commonwealth was built in 1881-1882 by Keening & Fellows, masons, for real estate dealer Henry Whitwell, for speculative sale.
+He is shown as the owner on the original building permit application, dated September 28, 1881.
+No architect is indicated on the permit application.

-By the 1886-1887 winter season, it was the home of Washington Butcher Thomas and his wife, Caroline (Wadleigh) Thomas.
-In 1885, they had lived at the Hotel Brunswick (southeast corner of Boylston and Clarendon) His father, Joseph B. Thomas, is shown as the owner on the 1888 Bromley map.
+285 Commonwealth became the home of their son and daughter-in-law, Washington Butcher Thomas and Caroline (Wadleigh) Thomas.
+They previously had lived at the Hotel Brunswick (southeast corner of Boylston and Clarendon).

-Washington and Caroline Thomas continued to live at 285 Commonwealth until 1896, when they purchased and moved to 20 Gloucester.
+Washington and Caroline Thomas continued to live at 285 Commonwealth until September of 1896, when they purchased and subsequently moved to 20 Gloucester.